 Seeking Professional Advice

-If you’re unsure about which foundation and footing options are best for your deck, consulting with a professional builder or contractor can help ensure your project is set up for success.
+If you’re unsure about which foundation and footing options are best for your deck, consulting with a professional builder or contractor can help ensure your project is set up for success or contact us for more information.

 Choosing the right foundation and footing for your deck is a critical part of ensuring it will remain stable and last for many years to come.
 By understanding your specific needs and considering the various foundation options, you’ll be able to make an informed decision that will lead to a solid, long-lasting deck.

 And once you have a solid foundation set in place, next up, you need to start thinking about the structure and materials for your deck.
-We highly recommend using composite materials, as they’re not only modern, durable, and low-maintenance, but they are also generally easier to install.
+We highly recommend using composite materials, such as composite decking, as they’re not only modern, durable, and low-maintenance, but they are also generally easier to install.
 Just take a look at our composite decking installation guide and you’ll see for yourself.